Updated: Sep 7

 We hope this guide was useful for you and will continue to be so for several Summers over the years!
 To find this list easily in the future, bookmark it along with our guides for Spring, Fall and Winter!

 You can also get a more in-depth, physical copy of the best targets for the entire year by getting our book.
+Or get the digital version for half the price HERE!
 Lastly, we made a video for each season for people who prefer a visual format rather than a lot of text :)

 Let us know in the comments if you have any questions or doubts!